 Interview with a Culinary School Professional

 Michelle Mullooly, the associate director of admissions communications at The Culinary Institute of America, discusses pastry chef degree programs.
 Why should someone who wants to become a pastry chef or baker go to culinary school?

 Students who aspire to be a pastry chef or baker should look for a specialized degree program.
 Our students have extensive hands-on training in our kitchens, bake shops, cafes and restaurants.
-During their associate’s degree, students gain the fundamental skills and knowledge to dive into a successful career.
-The CIA’s bachelor’s degree offers the opportunity to further specialize and gain business acumen to propel their careers to the next level.
+During their associate's degree, students gain the fundamental skills and knowledge to dive into a successful career.
+The CIA's bachelor's degree offers the opportunity to further specialize and gain business acumen to propel their careers to the next level.
 What can students studying pastry and baking expect to learn in culinary school?

 The world of baking and pastry is a field of specialists.
 Students studying baking and pastry should expect to master the fundamental skills, methods and techniques and then expect to develop a specific focus in which direction they wish to take their career.
 What should these students look for in a school?
 How can they choose the best culinary school for them?

 Students seeking a successful career in baking and pastry should look for an accredited degree program.
 They should learn the difference between for-profit and not-for-profit schools.
 Students should look for a program that can give them a high number of hands-on hours, provide them with real-world experiences and career support.
 What is the most challenging part of culinary school?

 Baking and pastry students need to learn how to be artistic and detail oriented in a fast-paced environment.
 How does culinary school prepare someone who is interested in pursuing a career as a baker or pastry chef?